ADT Medical Alert: Costs, Systems, and Plans

 Medical Alert Basic System

-The ADT Medical Alert Basic System, ideal for older adults with landlines who primarily stay home, offers a 300-foot help button range sufficient for most residences.
-It’s also highly affordable at $31.99 monthly with free shipping and a one-time $99 activation fee.
-Utilizing a base station and help button, it connects users directly to ADT’s monitoring center for coordinated emergency assistance from loved ones or responders.
+The ADT Medical Alert Basic System, ideal for older adults with landlines who primarily stay home, offers a 300-foot range for the help button, sufficient for most residences.
+It’s also highly affordable at $31.99 per month, with free shipping and a one-time activation fee of $99.

 >>Read more: The Best Medical Alert Systems

-One major plus of the basic plan is the availability of home temperature monitoring, which alerts ADT emergency response personnel if the house temperature rises above a safe level.
-Older U.S. adults have higher rates of dying in fires compared to the general population: 2.2 times the risk for people ages 65 to 74, 2.9 times the risk for people 75 to 84, and the highest risk for those 85 and over, according to 2023 statistics from the U.S. Fire Administration.2
+One major advantage of the basic plan is home temperature monitoring, which alerts ADT emergency response personnel if the home temperature rises above a safe level.
+Older U.S. adults have higher rates of dying in fires compared to the general population: 2.6 times the risk for people ages 65 and older and 4.4 times for those 85 and older.2

 Medical Alert Plus System

-The Medical Alert Plus System is a cellular-based option, slightly more advanced than the Medical Alert Basic system, offering 600-foot coverage both in and around the home.
+The Medical Alert Plus System is a cellular-based option, slightly more advanced than the Medical Alert Basic system.
+It offers 600-foot coverage.
 No landline is needed, making it ideal for those with strong cellular service who enjoy yard activities like reading outdoors, playing with the dog, or gardening.

 On-The-Go Medical Alert System